How to Integrate Prerender With Lovable Hosted Websites Using Cloudflare Workers Custom Domains

 yourapp.lovable.app) -

-Your custom domain already added to Cloudflare (example:
+Your custom domain (example:

-app.example.com) -
+yourapp.com) -

-Your Prerender token (from Prerender dashboard)
+Your Prerender token (available in your Prerender account)

 -